BI-Beacon/docs/docs/api.rst

 *Pulsing colors* give the impression of something happening, e.g. something is building or being processed.

-The significance of individual colors and pulses is up to your imagination.
+The meaning of individual colors and pulses is up to your imagination.

 Change state
 ------------